Opioid Crisis: The lawsuits that could bankrupt manufacturers and distributors

 The attorney behind a multibillion-dollar tobacco settlement in 1998 has turned his attention to the opioid epidemic.
 And he wants drug companies to pay

-Moore says he's "just a country lawyer from Mississippi."
-But he has engineered two of the most lucrative legal settlements in American history; the 1998 case in which Big Tobacco paid billions to address smoking-related health issues, and the 2015 settlement with oil giant BP over its huge oil spill in the Gulf of Mexico.
+Mike Moore says he's, "just a country lawyer from Mississippi."
+But this country lawyer has engineered two of the most lucrative legal settlements in American history.
+As Mississippi's attorney general, he engineered the historic 1998 settlement under which Big Tobacco paid billions to address smoking-related health issues.
+In 2015, he convinced BP to settle multibillion-dollar lawsuits over its huge oil spill in the Gulf of Mexico.

 Mike Moore: If we try the Ohio case, if we win a verdict against these manufacturers and distributors there, it could bankrupt them.
 It'd put them outta business.

 Mike Moore: Well, you know– they can be as profitable as they want to.
 But– Ohio is losing $4 billion or $5 billion a year from the opioid epidemic.
 And they're losing 5,000 or 6,000 people a year from overdose deaths.
 So when a jury hears the evidence in this case, they're not gonna award just a couple hundred million dollars.
 It may be $100 billion.
 And whoever amongst these companies thinks they can stand up to that?
 Good luck.

 Attorney General Mike DeWine: We are hurting now in Ohio.
 We need help now in Ohio.

 Ohio's Republican attorney general Mike DeWine, who will be sworn in next month as governor, hired Mike Moore as soon as he decided to file suit against opioid manufacturers and distributors.

 Attorney General Mike DeWine: They flooded the State of Ohio with these opioid pills that they knew would kill people.

 Bill Whitaker: They knew would kill people.